Perl-Critic/Perl-Critic/README.md

     cruel                                              2
     brutal                                             1

 The names reflect how severely the code is criticized: a `gentle` criticism reports only the most severe violations, and so on down to a `brutal` criticism which reports even the most minor violations.

 `set_themes` sets the theme for the Policy and overrides its default theme.
 The argument is a string of one or more whitespace-delimited alphanumeric words.
 Themes are case-insensitive.
 See ["POLICY THEMES"](#policy-themes) for more information.

 `add_themes` appends to the default themes for this Policy.
 The argument is a string of one or more whitespace-delimited words.
-Themes are case-insensitive.
+Themes are case- insensitive.
 See ["POLICY THEMES"](#policy-themes) for more information.

 `maximum_violations_per_document` limits the number of Violations the Policy will return for a given document.
 Some Policies have a default limit; see the documentation for the individual Policies to see whether there is one.
 To force a Policy to not have a limit, specify "no\_limit" or the empty string for the value of this parameter.

 The remaining key-value pairs are configuration parameters that will be passed into the constructor for that Policy.
 The constructors for most Policy objects do not support arguments, and those that do should have reasonable defaults.
 See the documentation on the appropriate Policy module for more details.

 Instead of redefining the severity for a given Policy, you can completely disable a Policy by prepending a '-' to the name of the module in your configuration file.
 In this manner, the Policy will never be loaded, regardless of the `-severity` given to the Perl::Critic constructor.

 A simple configuration might look like this: